 - Four virtual instructor-led trainings per module, where participants have the chance to interact with the trainers live through an online session or watch the recording if unable to join at a given time

-- Virtual sessions of three hours each planned to take place every other week, twice a week (Thursday and Saturdays, 1PM-4PM Central European Time)
+- Virtual sessions of three hours each planned to take place every other week, twice a week

 - Online learning to be done throughout the module, as preparation for the virtual encounters